saurav193/capstone_BIBA/doc/internal_report.md

 of this iteration was to evaluate the baseline performance of rudimentary models, emphasis was not placed on perfecting preprocessing techniques.
-For this reason, rows missing the target value were dropped and missing values in the explanatory variables were imputed with zeros.
+For this reason, rows missing the target value were dropped and missing values in the explanatory variables were imputed with 0s.
 [`/src/preprocessing_old.py`](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/src/preprocessing_old.py)
 contains the functions that were used to clean the data prior to modeling.